saaduk7/file_comparison/README.md

   pip install -r requirements.txt

 Library pyemf3 is present at https://github.com/jeremysanders/pyemf3 .
-Line 544 needs to be modified from txt = txt.decode('utf-16le')
+Line 544 in pyemf3/field.py needs to be modified from
+  txt = txt.decode('utf-16le')
 to
   try: